jemc/slides-pony/source.md

 Messages have causal order, not sequential order

-%% Essentially, when we think about actors, we shift our paradigm from thinking about sequences of actions and instead think our program in terms of causes and effects - forcing ourselves into this paradigm shift in turn makes it easy for the runtime scheduler to execute tasks in parallel - more broadly, any task can be scheduled to execute at any time, *provided that* the effect does not precede the cause - this is the rule the Pony runtime works under - we call this "causal message order", and I want to come back to this topic in a later slide, because it's a bit more important than it might sound on the surface.
+%% Essentially, when we think about actors, we shift our paradigm from thinking about sequences of actions and instead think our program in terms of causes and effects - forcing ourselves into this paradigm shift in turn makes it easy for the runtime scheduler to execute tasks in parallel - more broadly, any task can be scheduled to execute at any time, *provided that* the effect does not precede the cause - this is the rule the Pony runtime works under - we call this "causal message order".

+%% I don't want to get too deep into causal message order here because our time is limited, but suffice to say that Pony's causal message order actually provides a stronger order guarantee than other actor languages like Erlang - messages originating from the same source to the same destination that have a well-defined causal order are guaranteed to arrive at their destination in the same order.
+So, if my logger is an actor, and writing to the log is asynchronous, I can fire off multiple log messages originating the same actor, and know that they won't arrive out of order (though they may be interleaved with messages originating from other actors).
+This turns out to also be a *really* useful guarantee for user applications, eliminating a whole class of common concurrency mistakes.

+%% But it isn't just a nice feature that the creators of Pony decided to include to make Pony programmers' lives easier - this type of causal message ordering is actually critical to the way the Pony garbage collector works - Pony has a per-actor garbage collector with *no* "stop the world" step - it uses message passing to track references across actor boundaries and the garbage collector protocol hinges on the causality of message order - if you're interested in reading more about how the garbage collector works, as I mentioned before, there's an academic paper about it you can find on the Pony web site.

 Scheduled by the runtime

-%% Again, we give these actor declarations to the Pony compiler, defining their *behavior* for receiving each kind of message they can handle - and then, in the Pony runtime - the execution of the program is just the unfolding of these messages over time from initial conditions, and from external input.
-The runtime takes care of scheduling execution in an efficient way (using a "work stealing" algorithm) over a fixed number of system threads (usually equal to the number of cores on your machine), so you never have to worry about spinning up your own threads, or anything like that.
+%% So, we give actor declarations to the Pony compiler, defining their *behavior* for receiving each kind of message they can handle - and then, in the Pony runtime - the execution of the program is just the unfolding of these messages over time from initial conditions, and from external input.
+The runtime takes care of scheduling execution in an efficient way (using a "work stealing" algorithm) over a fixed number of system threads (by default, equal to the number of cores on your machine), so you never have to worry about spinning up your own threads, or anything like that.

 No synchronization primitives (lockless)

-%% So, coming back to locks - because our actors follow the safe concurrency patterns that we've been discussing, there's no need for any synchronization - and indeed there are no synchronization primitives in Pony - Pony applications are lockless by nature.
+%% So, coming back to locks - because our actors follow the safe concurrency patterns that we've been discussing, there's no need for any synchronization primitives in Pony - Pony applications are lockless by nature.

+%% In a way, the actor is *sort of* a synchronization primitives in that it has exclusive to its own state.
+However, an actor only accepts asynchronous messages to cause reads or writes to that state, so we've set up our paradigm to promote access without waiting.

 No blocking operations